claygod/coffer/README.md

 ### Handlers

-Add multiple handlers to the database at a time.
+Add several handlers to the database at once.
 Important: handlers with matching keys are overwritten.

 ### Create

-The required command (must be the last one) finishes the configuration and creates the database.
+A mandatory command (must be the last one) finishes the configuration and creates the database.

 ## Launch

 ### Start

-At start, the last number should be a checkpoint.
-If this is not so, then the stop was incorrect.
+At starting DB, the number in the end should be a checkpoint.
+If it is not, the database has been stopped incorrectly.
+In this “error” case the last available checkpoint and all logs after the checkpoint are loaded until it is possible.

-Then the last uncorrected checkpoint and all the logs after it are loaded until it is possible.
-On a beat log or the last log, the download ends.
-The database creates a new checkpoint, and after that the answer is returned, and the database is ready to start.
+Load the data until it is possible and finish the loading (there is must be a broken log (log with uncompleted data) or last log which has created before database has been stopped incorrectly, so you can load all available data).
+After all available data has loaded the database creates a new checkpoint.
+Only after it you can continue work with code.

 ### Follow

-After the database is launched, it writes all operations to the log.
-As a result, the log can grow very much.
-If in the end, at the end of the application, the database is correctly stopped, a new checkpoint will appear, and at the next start, the data will be taken from it.
+After the database has been started, it writes all operations to a log.
+As a result, the log file can greatly grow.
+If at the end of the application work the database is correctly stopped, a new checkpoint appears.
+At the next start of DB, the data will be taken from it.
-However, the stop may not be correct, and a new checkpoint will not be created.

-In this case, at a new start, the database will be forced to load the old checkpoint, and re-perform all operations that were completed and recorded in the log.
-This can turn out to be quite significant in time, and as a result, the database will take longer to load, which is not always acceptable for applications.
+But if the database is incorrectly stopped a new checkpoint will not be created.
+In this case, at a new start of DB, the database loads the old checkpoint and re-performs all operations that has been completed and recorded in the log.
+This process can take much time, and as a result, the database will be loading for a long time (not always acceptable for applications).

-That is why there is a follower mechanism in the database that methodically goes through the logs in the process of the database and periodically creates checkpoints that are much closer to the current moment.
-Also, the follower has the function of cleaning old logs and checkpoints to free up space on your hard drive.
+That is why there is the follower mechanism in the database that methodically goes through the logs while working of the database and periodically creates checkpoints which are closer to the current moment.
+Also, the follower has a functionality to clean old logs and checkpoints in order to free up the space of hard drive.

 ## Data storage

-Your data is stored as files in the directory that you specified when creating the database.
-Files with the extension `log` contain a description of the operations performed.
+Your data is stored as files in the directory that has been specified while creating the database.
+Files with the log extension contain a description of completed operations.
-Files with the extension `checkpoint` contain snapshots of the state of the database at a certain point.
-Files with the `check` extension contain an incomplete snapshot of the state of the database.
-Using the `RemoveUnlessLogs` configuration parameter, you can order the database to delete old and unnecessary files in order to save disk space.
+Files with the `checkpoint` extension contain snapshots of the database state at a certain point.
+Files with the `check` extension contain an incomplete snapshot of the database state.
+Using the `RemoveUnlessLogs` configuration parameter, you can force the database to delete old and unnecessary files in order to save the disk space.

-If the database is stopped in the normal mode, then the last file written to the disk will be the file `checkpoint`, and its number will be the maximum.
-If the database is stopped incorrectly, then most likely the file with the extension `log` or` check` will have the maximum number.
+If the database is stopped in the regular mode, the last file, which has been written to the disk, is the `checkpoint` file.
+The number of the `checkpoint` will be the maximum number.
+If the database is stopped incorrectly, most likely that files with the `log` or `check` extensions will have the maximum number.

-Attention! until the database is completely stopped, it is forbidden to carry out any operations with database files.
+Attention!
+Before the database has not been completely stopped, it is forbidden to carry out any operations with database files.

-If you want to copy the database somewhere, you must copy the entire contents of the directory.
-If you want to take a minimum of files when copying, then you need to copy the file with the `checkpoint` extension, which has the maximum number, and all files with the` log` extension, which have a number larger than the copied checkpoint file.
+If you want to copy the database to somewhere, you must copy all content of the directory.
+If you want to take a minimum of files while copying, then you need: to copy the file with the `checkpoint` extension (which has the maximum number), and all files with the `log` extension (which have bigger number than copied file with the `checkpoint` extension).

 ### Data loading after an incorrect shutdown

-If the application using the database is not completed correctly, then at the next boot, the database will try to find the last valid snapshot of the `checkpoint` state.
-Having found this file, the database will load it, after which it will load all the `log` files with large numbers.
-We expect that the last `log` file may not be completely filled, because during the recording work could be interrupted.
-Therefore, the download from the damaged file will be performed to the damaged (unrecorded) section, after which the database download is considered complete.
-At the end of the download, the database creates a new `checkpoint`.
+If the application work, which is using the database, is not completed correctly, then at the next staring the application, the database will try to find the last valid snapshot of the `checkpoint` state.

+When the file is found, the database will upload it, and then upload all the `log` files with big numbers.
+We expect that the last `log` file might not be filled completely because during the recording the work could be interrupted.

+Only undamaged part is uploaded from the damaged file and after that the database uploading is considering as completed.

-If system crashes occur during the start (load) of the database, errors and violation of data consistency are possible.
+At the end of the uploading, the database creates a new `checkpoint`.
+If system crashes occur during the start (loading) of the database, it possible to get errors and violation of data consistency.

 ## Error Codes

-Error codes are stored here: `github.com/claygod/coffer/reports/codes` If the `Ok` code is received, then the operation is complete.
-If the Code contains `Error`, then the operation has not been completed, it is incomplete, or completed with an error, but you can continue working with the database.
-If the code contains `Panic`, then the state of the database is such that you cannot continue to work with it.
+Error codes are stored here: `github.com/claygod/coffer/reports/codes` If the `Ok` code is received, the operation is finished completely.
+If the Code contains `Error` (the operation has not been completed or not fully completed, or completed with an error), you can continue working with the database.
+If the code contains `Panic`, you cannot continue working with the database because of it stage.

 ### Code List